-*If you do not respond to us to complete your policy steps with 2 months, your application will be cancelled and you will have to pay another setup fee to restart it.
+*If a client does not respond to us to complete their policy steps in a timely manner through the process then the insurer can cancel your application and you will have to pay another setup fee to restart it.

 Based on your goals and your questionnaire we will apply with the insurance company who can best design your policy.

 Guardian is usually going to be best since they have the easiest application process, fastest medical exams, are more flexible, have additional growth options with their index rider, and have a more user friendly online client experience.